shalzz/shalzz.github.io/content/blog/streaming-server/index.md

 ### Abstract

-This is an overview of how you can effectively have your own streaming server with zero running cost, setup at your home with consumer hardware you most likely already own allowing you to stream your entire media library via your WI-FI connection when your at home and through a [Wireguard] VPN connecting to you home router when you on the move.
+This is an overview of how you can effectively have your own streaming server with zero running costs, setup at your home with consumer hardware you most likely already own, allowing you to stream your entire media library via your WI-FI connection when you're at home and through a [Wireguard] VPN connecting to your home router when you're on the move.

 ### Prerequisites

 Most of the hardware used here is pretty standard and should be easy to acquire.
-But this whole setup is contingent on having a router with [OpenWRT] installed or one that is supported by the OpenWRT project and you are not afraid of tinkering with you router to install OpenWRT on it yourself.
+But this whole setup is contingent on having a router with [OpenWRT] installed or one that is supported by the OpenWRT project and you are not afraid of tinkering with you're router to install OpenWRT on it yourself.
-Besides the hardware requirements general familiarity with *nix systems and command line would make this very easy for you.
+Besides the hardware requirements, general familiarity with *nix systems and command line would make this very easy for you.

 ### Disclaimer